 Positive Birth Affirmations!

 We took the La Maze class to get an idea of what to expect and learn about the different stages of labor.
 So we would know how things may go etc. However from the start of my labor, my contractions never followed the 5 minutes apart and 1 minutes long, or the average time for when your water breaks etc. I was told in La Maze class that you can bring music you may like to listen to or a picture or object to use as a focal point.
 I have to laugh when I think about that.
-Since those options never even had a chance of happening.
+Because having those tools or options never even had a chance of happening.

 As I said my contractions were literally on top of each other (so I never got any rest).
 I felt like I waited forever to get the epidural (props to those moms that go natural).
 Then after I finally got the epidural, I went from 4cm to 10 cm in a little over 10 minutes.
+No joke.
 A short time after that, both myself and my baby’s heart rate dropped and I had to be rolled to my side and have an oxygen mask on.
 NICU rushed in just in case.
 It basically was a very intense whirlwind!

-6 Top Birth Affirmations:
+My 12 Top Birth Affirmations:

-I hope you can use these affirmations as an inspiration.
-Try to think of what positive phrase you would either say to yourself or have your partner say to you!
+I hope you can use these birth affirmations as an inspiration and self-empowerment.
+Or try to think of what positive phrase/mantra you would either say to yourself or have your partner say to you!
 I promise it will help with any pain, fear or difficulties you may face.